maxkulish/go-optimization-guide/docs/01-common-patterns/gc.md

 ## How Go's Garbage Collector Works

+!!! info
+    Highly encourage you to read the official [A Guide to the Go Garbage Collector](https://go.dev/doc/gc-guide)!
+The document provides a detailed description of multiple Go's GC internals.

 Go uses a **non-generational, concurrent, tri-color mark-and-sweep** garbage collector.
 Here's what that means in practice and how it's implemented.

 ### Non-generational

 Many modern GCs, like those in the JVM or .NET CLR, divide memory into *generations* (young and old) under the assumption that most objects die young.
 These collectors focus on the young generation, which leads to shorter collection cycles.

 Go’s GC takes a different approach.
-It treats all objects equally—no generational segmentation—because it prioritizes simplicity, short pause times, and concurrent scanning.
-This design avoids the need to promote logic or complex memory regions.
-While it does mean that the GC may scan more objects overall, this is mitigated by concurrent execution and fast write barriers.
+It treats all objects equally—no generational segmentation—not because generational GC conflicts with short pause times or concurrent scanning, but because it hasn’t shown clear, consistent benefits in real-world Go programs with the designs tried so far.
+This choice avoids the complexity of promotion logic and specialized memory regions.
+While it can mean scanning more objects overall, this cost is mitigated by concurrent execution and efficient write barriers.

 ### Concurrent